 - There are many HTTP headers defined in various IETF standards.

-- IANA maintains a registry of headers and Wikipedia lists known header fields, but not all of these might be relevant to web developers or part of an official standard.
+- IANA maintains a registry of headers and Wikipedia lists known header fields, but not all are relevant to web developers or part of an official standard.

-- If there are red links on the current MDN header reference overview page, these headers are a good choice!
+- If there are red links on the current MDN header reference overview page, these headers are a good choice to document.

 - If in doubt, ask an MDN contributor if you are unsure whether or not it makes sense to write about the header you have chosen.